Region: Pyrenees, Andorra la Vella

-One of six ascents included in stage 11 of this year's Vuelta, the Alto de la Rabassa is a formidable climb in its own right.
+One of six ascents included in stage 11 of the 2015 Vuelta, the Alto de la Rabassa is a formidable climb in its own right.
 Also appearing in the Spanish Tour in 1999 and again in 2000, its most recent appearance as a stage finish was in 2008.
 The longest and most gruelling stage of that year’s race, 223 kilometres over 4 categorised climbs, it was won convincingly by Italian cyclist Alessandro Ballan.

 A bit like the Italian rider who dropped his breakaway companions to win by almost 3 minutes, my climb up the Alto de la Rabassa was in blissful solitude.
 The steepest parts of the climb, its first 7 kilometres, were soon well behind me.
 The cold air and greying atmosphere, clear signs of an impending thunderstorm, didn't detract from the stunning views of snowcapped peaks and verdant pine forest.

 Approximately 4 kilometres from the summit is La Peguera (1821m).
 From here, the gradient eases to just 5%.
 Steadily approaching the Naturlandia Eco Theme Park, which lies at the mountain’s summit, I thought nothing, save hailstones, would be menacing enough to quash my desire to absorb the beautiful surroundings beyond my handlebars.

 |The village of El Ges, on the C-462 |